drivet/website/content/blog/blogging/emacs-pelican-workflow.md

     (global-set-key (kbd "C-c w d") 'create-pelican-draft)
     (global-set-key (kbd "C-c w s") 'switch-to-pelican-drafts)

+The `create-pelican-draft` prompts you for the content path (relative to your blog root) and the title from the minibuffer.
+It will create the buffer at the content path and insert the title as metadata upong creation.
+You still have to save the buffer and commit the contents.

-The `switch-to-pelican-drafts` performs a simple grep to find the drafts.
+The `switch-to-pelican-drafts` function performs a simple grep at the root of your blog to find the drafts.
 The result is a standard emacs grep buffer window.
 You visit the drafts the same way you would visit any other grep hit, with the `next-error` function, usually bound to ``C-x ```

 ## Updating Timestamps